meken/cloud-hackathons/hacks/agent-runtime-ops/README.md

 - An Agent Runtime Reasoning Engine resource is successfully created and in `ACTIVE` / ready state.
 - Sizing configuration (CPU, Memory, Concurrency, Min/Max instances) is correctly applied.
 - The deployed agent successfully processes remote queries and returns streaming responses using its tools
-  > You can ignore any permission denied errors when the tools access the Firestore database, we'll address those in the next challenge.
+  > You can ignore any permission denied errors when the tools access the Firestore database, we'll address that in the next challenge.

 ### Learning Resources